Welcome to today's edition of the Rush 24-7 podcast.

 He'll describe that person in the most despicable terms.

-Just he does have a different set of values.
+He does have a different set of values.

-I don't think that thing is a standalone is that big a deal.
+I don't think that thing is a standalone, is that big a deal?

-You might disagree, we'll talk about it.
+We'll talk about it.

-Anyway, back to John Bolt.
+Anyway, back to John Bolton.

 That would give people some reassurance about what's happening to avenge the death of four American citizens.